Programs & Online Health Tools

 This unique web portal allows registered members access to information that is tailored to your coverage.
 At mycapbluecross.com, you can see how many pending claims you have, get quick access to secure messages, read up on all types of health information, and discover the various wellness programs offered to members.

 Good health is important at any age, and Capital BlueCross wants to help you take care of your health through all the stages of life.
-Through the Better Health Works program, you can take advantage of simple, easy-to-use health and wellness resources designed to produce measurable improvements in your personal health.
+Take advantage of simple, easy-to-use health and wellness resources designed to produce measurable improvements in your personal health.

 Questions about your health can come up at any time, day or night.
 That's why you'll appreciate easy access to our Nurse Line -- a trusted source for health information 24 hours-a-day, 7 days-a-week.
 With Nurse Line, simply pick up the phone and you can speak to a registered nurse or access recorded health information on more than 1,100 health topics.
 Simply call toll-free 800.452.BLUE (2583).